ReynardChristiansen/api_user_song/README.md

 ## Authorization

-Getting all users, getting a user by Id, updating a user, and deleting a user require an authorization token provided by the **Login User**.
+Getting all users, getting a user by Id, updating a user, deleting a user, delete song in a user, and like song in a user require an authorization token provided by the **Login User**.
 The token must be included in the request headers as follows:

     Authorization: Bearer <token>
 ## Request Body